Jrryy/21_buttons_test/README.md

 ### Open endpoints
 Open endpoints require no authentication
 #### Register user
 Registers a new user providing their username and password.
 In case of success, it returns the user's authorization token.
+The username allows only ASCII characters.
+The password must have at least 8 characters, must not be entirely numeric, and must not be too common (e.g. `abcd1234`)
 - **URL**:
 	`/api/users/`
 - **Method**: